marnelfr/udemy.react/README.md

     </div>
 </div>
 `````
-To avoid this and write semantic more correct code, we may use such of component:
+To avoid this and write semantic more correct html code, we may use such of component:
 `````javascript
 const Wrapper = props => {
   return (